EtherealWorkshop/Aurora/README.md

 ## Flashing
 ### Linux/FreeBSD:
 Assuming you're still in the `Aurora/` directory and have just built it:<br></br>
-First run `lsblk` and look for the usb's identifier (the letter after sd), replace "X" with it.
+First, run `lsblk` and look for the USB's identifier (the letter after `sd`); replace "X" with it.
 ```bash
 sudo dd if=<board>-aurora.bin of=/dev/sdX bs=1M status=progress
 ```
 Otherwise, do `if=/path/to/<board>-aurora.bin` if you aren't working in the same directory as the prebuilt.<br></br>
-Replace sudo with your privilege escalation tool of choice.
+Replace `sudo` with your privilege-escalation tool of choice.
 ### Windows:
 Download Rufus, select your USB, select board-aurora.bin (download from prebuilts, or try to build with WSL).